 Some people with COVID-19 can spread the virus without knowing they have it because they do not experience symptoms (asymptomatic).
 Others can spread the virus without knowing they have it because they have not developed symptoms yet (pre-symptomatic).
 Sometimes people with symptoms think they don't have the virus because they used an at-home rapid test, which are frequently wrong when "negative."

-Many people who develop COVID-19 are most contagious 72-48 hours before they first experience symptoms and for the first five days they feel ill.
+Many people who develop COVID-19 are most contagious 1 to 2 days before they first experience symptoms and for the first five days they feel ill.

 That is why it is important that every person follow the CDC's guidelines for protecting yourself and others when our community has high COVID-19 transmission rates, or when you are around people who have weakened immune systems and others who are at high-risk for severe illness from COVID-19.
 This includes: